Akhil-Selukar/SOLID-principles-and-design-patterns/README.md

 </ol>

 *Note: There are not the only design principles you need to know, but these are one of the most important ones.*
+<br><br>
+**The example code mentioned in respective sections below or in the repository are just to explain the concepts, they might not follow proper coding structure or the best practice.*
 <hr>

 ### 1. Single responsibility principle